GitbookIO/micro-analytics/README.md

 #### POST `/:website/bulk`

 Insert a list of analytics for a specific website.
-The analytics must be in DB format.
+The analytics can be sent directly in DB format, with `time` being a String value.

+`time` can be passed as either:
+ - ISO (RFC3339) `"2015-11-20T12:00:00.000Z"`
+ - UTC (RFC1123) `"Fri, 20 Nov 2015 12:00:00 GMT"`
+ - A Unix timestamp as a String `"1448020800"`

+If the `time` parameter is not provided, it will be defaulted to the exact time of the server processing the `POST` request.

+As for the `POST /:website` method, the analytics can also have an optional `headers` parameter.
+If the `refererDomain` and/or `platform` values are not passed in the JSON body, the `headers` parameter will be used to set these values automatically.

 ##### POST Body